 Exclusive Interview: Suzanne Evans – Donald Trump’s 2016 US Election Victory

-People across the world woke up to a shock election result this morning – Donald Trump is President of the United States.
+People across the world woke up to a shocking election result this morning – Donald Trump is President of the United States.
 Property tycoon and reality television star, he defied pundit expectations despite his controversial past and “aggressive rhetoric”, as described by UKIP supporter, Suzanne Evans.
 Trump’s win shocked leaders across the globe, causing the financial markets to temporarily plummet.

 However, Suzanne remains optimistic – “hopefully, Trump will rise to the challenge”.

 Suzanne is a leading UKIP figure and, with uncertainty related to Brexit and now Donald Trump’s victory, she brings a unique perspective to the table.
 A skilled keynote speaker, she believes that change is a vehicle for opportunity.
 We looked to Suzanne Evans, UKIP Parliamentary Spokesperson and prominent party leadership candidate, for her response to Trump’s victory.

 “This result should only be shocking to those living in a liberal, leftie bubble.
 It was very obvious to me that Trump seized the agenda from the outset.
 He was getting all the media coverage.
 He was setting the tone and the subject matter for the debates throughout the entire campaign.
 Hillary was always playing catch-up.”

 “The fairly extensive policies Hillary Clinton put forward barely got a mention.
 Trump successfully put the focus on her secret emails, her poor record in office and on her husband’s affairs.
 When Trump came under fire, accused of racism and misogyny, in a bizarre way this still worked to his advantage.
 It kept his profile high and Clinton’s policy proposals were lost behind all the noise.”

 Q: The election was incredibly decisive, especially in the media; do you think this impacted the result?